A belated happy birthday to Bernard Thévenet, who was born on January 10, 1948.

 The course also proved to be ill-suited for the reigning world champion, Kuiper, while Merckx’s spirit appeared to have been broken by his loss to Thévenet two years earlier.

-Thévenet’s career really began to wane after 1977, which saw him abandon next year’s Tour after only the second mountain stage.
+Thévenet’s career really began to wane after 1977 however, which saw him abandon next year’s Tour after only the second mountain stage.

 He left the Peugeot cycling team in 1979, and signed for the Spanish team Teka, where he managed to muster just two Six-Day race wins alongside the Australian rider Danny Clark.